 - Documenting and reporting usage analytics and user testing feedback.

 The Additional Skills Section

-In a UX Designer resume, a lot of emphases will be put on the additional skills section.
-This is a great place to showcase your soft skills which can give you an advantage over your competition.
+In a UX Designer resume, a lot of emphasis will be put on the additional skills section.
+This is a great place to showcase your soft skills, which can give you an advantage over your competition.

 UX Designers with a talent for documentation, reporting, and giving presentations are seen as valuable additions to the company.
 (If you are a highly experienced applicant, you may want to consider including a Qualifications Summary on your resume instead).

 Quantifying Your Resume

 Employers love measurable statistics because it makes your experience more impactful.
 Here are a few numbers you can include in your resume:

 - How many clients did you handle a month?